firebolt-db/godocs/docs/API-reference/using-sync-queries.md

 Synchronous queries in Firebolt allow users to send a sql statement and wait for an immediate response before proceeding with other operations.
 These queries are best suited for interactive analytics, dashboards, and data retrieval where low-latency performance is essential.
 Synchronous queries complete within a single request-response cycle.

-Synchronous queries are the default query mode for submitting queries in Firebolt.
+Synchronous queries are the default query mode for submitting sql statements in Firebolt.
 All of the statements in the [SQL reference]({% link sql_reference/index.md %}) guide can be used inside a synchronous query.

 ## How to submit a synchronous query

 You can submit a synchronous query using either the user interface (UI) in the Firebolt **Develop Space**.
-Every query submitted using the UI is a synchronous query.
-For more information about how to submit a query using the UI, see [Get started using SQL]({% link Guides/getting-started/get-started-sql.md %}).
+Every sql statement submitted using the UI is a synchronous query.
+For more information about how to submit a sql statement using the UI, see [Get started using SQL]({% link Guides/getting-started/get-started-sql.md %}).

 You can also submit a synchronous query programmatically using the Firebolt API.
 The following are required prerequisites to submit a query programmatically: